List of contents:

 Do you have any trouble getting your videos to play in some browsers with FV Player (or any other HTML 5 video player)?
-Here’s how you fix it.
+Here’s how to fix it.

-If your mp4 videos on Amazon S3 do not have the proper MIME type, also known as content-type, you will have to edit them to be able to play these videos.
-This can be fixed as a batch operation using Bucket Explorer.
+If your videos on Amazon S3 do not have the proper MIME type, also known as content-type, you will have to edit them to be able to play these videos.
+This can be fixed individually in your AWS console, or as a batch operation using CloudBerry Explorer.

 Log in to your Amazon Web Services (AWS) account at https://console.aws.amazon.com, and click S3 in the menu: